Climatee/PersonalWebsite/README.md

 There's also a link to my best non-shortcut times that I achieved in Grand Prix 150cc.
 It links to a website that contains the items I used, the date of the time, the rank, and any comments that I had.

 ## PAL
 These are my personal best times on a European Nintendo 64 console, which is referred to as PAL.
 It links to a page with an embedded Google sheet containing all my times, which includes extra information such as the link to the video, the date I achieved the time, and my personal subjective rating of how good the time was.
 Using CSS, I styled it so that non-shortcut is in the upper pane and shortcut is in the bottom pane.
+I used the flex property to achieve this.
 You can toggle between 3lap and fast-lap times at the bottom of each pane.

 ## NTSC
 These are my personal best times on an American/Japanese Nintendo N64 console, which is referred to as NTSC.
 Like PAL before it, it links to a page containing the same embedded Google Doc with all the same information within.
 It is styled the same way as PAL.